Cresemba (Isavuconazole)

 Seek immediate medical attention if you experience:

-- allergic reactions (shortness of breath, wheezing, face/lip/tongue swelling)
+- allergic reactions (shortness of breath, wheezing, swelling of face/lips/tongue, severe skin rash, hives, blisters)

 - fainting, confusion, seizures

-- signs of kidney failure (tiredness, loss of appetite, major changes in urination)
+- signs of kidney failure (tiredness, lack of appetite, changes in urination)

 - chest pain